A Cobb Salad Beyond The Reagan Diaries

 I'm pretty good at self-editing, but it's a pain.

 Nancy’s is a great place to chow down in the heart of Columbus, Ohio.
-I’m imagining Nancy Reagan in a booth editing Ronnie’s diaries, while suffering through the loss of her husband to a terminal disease.
-Through it all, she never lost faith in the melting pot of the United States or the salad bowl of Canada on a continent rich of inconvenient falsehoods and conspiracies.
+I’m imagining Nancy Reagan in a booth editing Ronnie’s diaries while suffering through the loss of her husband to a terminal disease.
+Through it all, she never lost faith in the melting pot of the United States or the salad bowl of Canada on a continent rich in inconvenient falsehoods and conspiracies.

 Richard and Jodie Tattoni at Nancy's in Columbus, Ohio.